maliozdemir1/dsa210-project-impact-of-climate-on-gastronomic-diversity/README.md

  **Food Composition Data**: Average energy values (kcal/100 g) by food category to compute the Caloric Gastronomic Index [TURKOMP](https://www.turkomp.gov.tr/) & [USDA FoodData Central](https://fdc.nal.usda.gov/)

  **Control Variables**: Provincial data such as urbanization rate, tourism density, population density  [Turkish Statistical Institute (TÜİK)](https://data.tuik.gov.tr/)

+---

+## 6. Planned Analysis

+Once I collect and clean the data, I’ll explore how regional climate indicators — such as average temperature and precipitation — are related to the caloric intensity and food-type composition of traditional cuisines across Turkey.

+Here’s how I plan to approach the analysis:

+- **1. Categorization & Index Calculation:**
+  Traditional foods will be categorized into main groups (meat-based, vegetable-based, pastry, dessert, soup), and each province’s *Caloric Gastronomic Index (CGI)* will be computed to represent its average caloric intensity.

+- **2. Climate Integration & Statistical Testing:**
+  Climate indicators (temperature, precipitation) will be merged with provincial CGI data.
+Statistical tests (Pearson/Spearman correlations) will determine whether colder or more humid regions have significantly higher caloric cuisines.

+  - **3. Exploratory Data Analysis (EDA):**
+  I will begin by examining the distributions of climate variables and caloric data, looking for general patterns.
+Correlation matrices, scatter plots, and choropleth maps will help visualize potential climate–cuisine relationships across provinces.

+- **4. Cluster Analysis (Regional Profiling):**
+  Using K-Means or Hierarchical Clustering, I’ll group provinces based on their climate–gastronomy profiles to see whether distinct culinary clusters emerge (e.g., “Cold–High Calorie,” “Warm–Light Cuisine”).

+- **5. Regression Modeling (ML-based analysis):**
+  A multiple linear regression model will be developed to quantify how much of the variation in CGI can be explained by climate factors.
+Additional models (like Random Forest Regressor or Ridge Regression) may be tested to check robustness and capture non-linear effects.

+- **6. Interpretation & Visualization:**
+  Finally, results will be visualized through interactive maps, correlation heatmaps, and regression plots to communicate insights clearly.

+This approach will not only test the main hypothesis but also help reveal broader patterns about how environmental conditions might shape gastronomic diversity across cities.
+Depending on data quality, future work could extend the model to include nutritional balance or sustainability dimensions.